dat-019/Microservice-web-api-hosted-in-AWS/README.md

 - AWS Elastic Container Service (ECS), including EC2 instances and Fargate, is a logical grouping (cluster) of virtual machines/instances and related storage, memory, cpu management.
    - ECS EC2:
       - Remote (virutal) machines.
-      - Comunicate with ECS via container agent running on each of the instances
+      - Comunicate with ECS via **container agent** running on each of the instances.
       - Docker container-based deployment.
       - Deploy and manage both applications and infrastructure.
       - Pay for EC2 instances.